Felix Heide: Awards and recognitions

+Publications and patents

-Heide has co-authored close to 50 publications and has received over 2,600 citations.
-In 2020, six of his papers were accepted at CVPR - including three orals.
+Heide has co-authored close to 50 publications and has received over 9,200 citations.
+In 2020, six of his papers were accepted to the Conference on Computer Vision and Pattern Recognition – including three orals.
 One of them, “Seeing Around Street Corners: Non-Line-of-Sight Detection and Tracking In-the-Wild Using Doppler Radar” was picked up by numerous publications.

 Additionally, he has filed for 16 patents, and 7 of them have been granted as of yet.
 The last one, “Method and apparatus for joint image processing and perception” was granted in July 2020.